Kitty Lunn: Dance

-Kitty Lunn moved to New York to in 1967.
+Kitty Lunn moved to New York in 1967.
 In 1987, during rehearsals for her Broadway debut, Lunn broke her back after slipping on ice and falling down a flight of stairs.
 The resulting spinal cord injury left her paraplegic.
 After five spinal surgeries and three years of recovery, she began to attend ballet classes again, now in her wheelchair.
 Although she was not taken seriously or given much encouragement by teachers and fellow students, Lunn was committed to finding a way to continue dancing.

 In 1995 Lunn founded Infinity Dance Theater, a mixed-ability ensemble of dancers with and without disabilities, including performers in wheelchairs.
 Lunn's style is founded in classical ballet, and incorporates jazz and modern dance techniques which she modifies to suit the abilities of her dancers.
-Lunn has described the transposition of gestures from standing to seated dancers as "doing the same thing, differently."
+Lunn has described the transposition of gestures from standing to seated dancers as "doing the same thing, differently".
 Her technique frequently shifts the majority of expressivity from the legs to the arms and upper body.

 Infinity Dance Theater tours internationally as well as within the U.S., including performances at the Kennedy Center in Washington, D.C and the 1996 Cultural Paralympiad in Atlanta.
 The company has performed pieces by choreographers Peter Pucci, Heidi Latsky, Carla Vannucchi, Gabriela Poler, Marc Brew, and Robert Koval, as well as works by Lunn herself.

-She performs using a specialized lightweight wheelchair designed by her husband, actor Andrew MacMillan, which allows her to move with speed and precision.
-Lunn views her wheelchair as a symbol of freedom and opportunity, as opposed to an obstacle or a limitation.
-She compares her company members' wheelchairs to ballet shoes: each must be specially engineered for the body and style of that individual dancer.
+She performed using a specialized lightweight wheelchair designed by her husband, actor Andrew MacMillan, which allowed her to move with speed and precision.
+Lunn viewed her wheelchair as a symbol of freedom and opportunity, as opposed to an obstacle or a limitation.
+She compared her company members' wheelchairs to ballet shoes: each must be specially engineered for the body and style of that individual dancer.